opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore.md

 ## Register repository

 Before you can take a snapshot, you have to "register" a snapshot repository.
-A snapshot repository is just a storage location: a shared file system, Amazon S3, Hadoop Distributed File System (HDFS), or Azure Storage.
+A snapshot repository is just a storage location: a shared file system, Amazon Simple Storage Service (Amazon S3), Hadoop Distributed File System (HDFS), or Azure Storage.

 ### Shared file system